 This part of the tennis season is becoming all too predictable, with the world number one hoovering up titles in Monte Carlo and now Barcelona with imperious ease for the loss of just one set.

 It was his seventh straight title in Monaco, a record which will take some beating, and sixth in seven years in the Catalan capital.
-Read the rest of this entry »
+FULL POST